utksrivastva/utksrivastva/README.md

 - 🔭 I’m currently working as a Lead Engineer at Deloitte's Strategy & Analytics Team.

-- 🌱 I’m currently trying to master Angular, React and TypeScript.
+- 🌱 I’m currently trying to master Angular, React, and TypeScript.

 - 👯 I’m looking to collaborate on Open-Source Projects.